Salome (opera): Performance history

-The combination of the Christian biblical theme, the erotic and the murderous, which so attracted Wilde to the tale, shocked opera audiences from its first appearance.
+The combination of the Christian biblical theme, the erotic, and the murderous, which so attracted Wilde to the tale, shocked opera audiences from its first appearance.
 Some of the original performers were very reluctant to handle the material as written and the Salome, Marie Wittich, "refused to perform the 'Dance of the Seven Veils, thus creating a situation where a dancer stood in for her.
 This precedent has been largely followed, one early notable exception being that of Aino Ackté, whom Strauss himself dubbed "the one and only Salome".

+Salome is found in Mark 6:22-6:23 in the New Testament of the Bible.

 Salome was first performed at the Königliches Opernhaus in Dresden on 9 December 1905, and within two years, it had been given in 50 other opera houses.

 Gustav Mahler could not gain the consent of the Vienna censor to have it performed; therefore it was not given at the Vienna State Opera until 1918.
 The Austrian premiere was given at the Graz Opera in 1906 under the composer, with Arnold Schoenberg, Giacomo Puccini, Alban Berg, and Gustav Mahler in the audience.

 Salome was banned in London by the Lord Chamberlain's office until 1907.
 When it was given its premiere performance at Covent Garden in London under Thomas Beecham on 8 December 1910, it was modified, much to Beecham's annoyance and later amusement.
 In his autobiography, A Mingled Chime, Beecham disclosed that some of the performers had ignored the amended text, but nobody noticed.
 He went on to observe that "Salome served the useful purpose of filling the house every night it was played."

+In some German productions, the severed head of the baptist was covered.

 The United States premiere took place at a special performance by the Metropolitan Opera with Olive Fremstad in the title role with the dance performed by Bianca Froehlich on 22 January 1907.
 The mixed reviews were summarized "that musicians were impressed by the power displayed by the composer" but "the story is repugnant to Anglo-Saxon minds."
-Afterwards, under pressure from wealthy patrons, "further performances were cancelled" and it was not performed there again until 1934.
+Afterwards, under pressure from wealthy patrons (notably including Lisa Pierpont Morgan, daughter of financier J. P. Morgan), "further performances were cancelled" after the first night and it was not performed there again until 1934.
 These patrons entreated the visiting Edward Elgar to lead the objections to the work, but he refused point-blank, stating that Strauss was "the greatest genius of the age".

 Mary Garden's performance of the French version of Salome took place at the Oscar Hammerstein Opera in New York in 1909, in direct competition with the Met.

 In 1930, Strauss took part in a festival of his music at the Théâtre des Champs-Élysées, and conducted Salome on 5 November in a version with a slightly reduced orchestration (dictated by the size of the pit).

 Today, Salome is a well-established part of the operatic repertoire; there are numerous recordings.
 It has a typical duration of 100 minutes.